-One of the oldest and best known traditions at Immanuel Bible Foundation is the Men’s Lenten Breakfast.
-Dr Harold Martin, long-time Senior Pastor at Second Presbyterian Church and one of the founders of Immanuel Bible Foundation started this event in 1953.
-It has been held annually ever since.
+One of the oldest and best known traditions at Immanuel Bible Foundation is the Men's Lenten Breakfast.
+Dr. Harold Martin, long-time Senior Pastor at Second Presbyterian Church and one of the founds of Immanuel Bible Foundation started this event in 1953.
+It has been held ever since.

-Music, food, fellowship and a heartfelt message will usher in the season as men meet, relax and enjoy a very special Wednesday morning.
+Music, food, fellowship and an inspiring message will usher in the season as men meet, relax and enjoy a very special Wednesday morning.